thednp/vite-uni-rpc/README.md

 │   [...others]
 └── package.json
 ```
-**Very important**: you must use this exact file structure for the plugin to work.
+> ℹ️ Very important: you must use this exact file structure for the plugin to work.

 Add your server functions in the new file: